 - Parents are notified of the first truancy by School Messenger through the automated attendance phone notification.
-Detention or work detail may be assigned and the attendance policy will be explained. - 2.
-Parents are notified of subsequent truancies by School Messenger through the automated attendance phone notification.
+Detention or work detail may be assigned and the attendance policy will be explained. - Parents are notified of subsequent truancies by School Messenger through the automated attendance phone notification.
 Subsequent truancies may result in detention or other appropriate disciplinary action. - 3.
-The student may be designated as habitually truant after five (5) truancies or ten (10) or more absences, excused or unexcused, in a semester.
+The student may be designated as habitually truant after five (5) truancies or 10 percent or more days in a semester, excused or unexcused, in a semester.
 Notification of a student as habitually truant is done in writing.
-After the designation of a student as habitually truant, the provision of notice of the designation and a determination of a lack of cooperation from either the parent/guardian, and/or student in remediating the situation, the habitually truant student and/or parent/guardian of the student may be cited under AMC 8.75.065.
+After the designation of a student as habitually truant, the provision of notice of the designation and a determination of a lack of cooperation from either the parent/guardian, and/ or student in remediating the situation, the habitually truant student and/or parent/guardian of the student may be cited under AMC 8.50.050.